8. Forgiveness

 Linguistically, the poem is marked by clarity and economy.
 The diction is simple yet resonant, avoiding ornamentation in favour of direct expression.
 Phrases such as “self-love, -empowerment and -worth” display an innovative use of form that visually and rhythmically connects the ideas, suggesting their interdependence.
 The repetition of “self-” creates a quiet insistence on personal responsibility and healing as essential steps toward environmental stewardship.

+The poem’s closing lines underscore the idea that true ecological change begins within facilitating a sense of calm resolve.
 Overall, Environmental Awareness is a poised and sincere offering that succeeds in fusing ecological awareness with inner transformation.
 Its strength lies in its clarity, its contemplative tone, and its unwavering belief in the power of self-healing as a pathway to planetary renewal.
 The poet demonstrates both restraint and depth, producing a piece that is both timeless and quietly impactful.

 2. Just Friends